-The law seeks to protect consumers by preventing the circulation of goods and services that could put at risk the health and safety of consumers and ensuring their suitability for human consumption.
+The Ethiopian government has enacted the Trade Competition and Consumer Protection Proclamation No. 813/2013 (hereinafter the Proclamation) in order to protect consumers from misleading market conducts, and harmful goods and services.
+The law seeks to protect consumers by preventing the circulation of goods and services that could adversely affect the health and safety of consumers and ensuring their suitability for human consumption.
 It also tries to create the possibility that consumers get goods and services commensurate to the price they pay.
-The law also governs commercial activities outside of Ethiopia, if the transaction has a local effect.
+Accordingly, part three of the proclamation is dedicated for the protection of consumers and distribution of goods and services.